• Skip to primary navigation

 Step 5 Sourdough and Yeast: Break chunks of dough and roll (just like when you were young and played with playdough!) into ropes.
 You can make your breadsticks of any thickness.
 I made mine about 1 inch wide.

-Bread sticks on a baking sheet rising
+Bread sticks on a baking sheet rising.

-Step 6 Sourdough and Yeast: Place your rolled breadsticks on the baking sheet, cover with plastic wrap, and allow the breadstick dough to rise for 1 hour.
-I know it can be hard to believe these grew into the big yummy breadsticks in my finished photos, but they rise on the tray, then rise in the oven even more.
+Step 6 Sourdough and Yeast: Place your rolled breadsticks on the baking sheet, cover them with plastic wrap, and allow the breadstick dough to rise for 1 hour.
+I know it can be hard to believe these grew into the big, yummy breadsticks in my finished photos, but they rise on the tray, then rise in the oven even more.

 Step 7: Preheat the oven to 425º F. Put a piece of parchment paper on a cookie sheet.

-Step 8: If you are making regular breadsticks, use a pastry brush to spread an egg wash on each breadstick.
+Step 8: If making regular breadsticks, use a pastry brush to spread an egg wash on each breadstick.
 (To make an egg wash, crack a raw egg and dump it into a small bowl.
 Scramble it to make the egg wash.)
 Top with salt.

 Step 9: If you are making gluten free garlic breadsticks, brush the breadsticks with melted butter and garlic salt.